eclipse-tractusx/traceability-foss/docs/concept/#1108-policy-management-enhancement/#1108-policy-management-enhancement.md

   - [ ] A policy must be selected (chosen from the existing policies)
   - [ ] Part will be synchronized automatically afterwards
 - [ ] Policy updates trigger an update and synchronization of all related parts
-- [ ] Policies can be set as active for notifications
+- [ ] When sending notifications, the active policy for the respective BPN is used for contract negotiation
-  - [ ] When sending notifications, active policies for the respective BPN are used for contract negotiation
+- [ ] User can not create valid, active policies for BPNs that already have a valid, active policy
-- [ ] Data model is adapted to accommodate contract agreement history
+  - [ ] If he wants to do so anyways, the existing policies will be invalidated. -> Before doing that, a modal will ask him for confirmation.

 # Concept